 Paying too much support – or accepting too little.
 Whether they’re trying to assuage their guilt over leaving the marriage, or simply hoping that money will buy cooperation, some spouses may pay alimony and child support over guideline.
 This may not seem like a problem until the paying spouse loses a job, and can’t make the payments.
 Similarly, a spouse entitled to lifetime support may not take it, only to suffer financial devastation in an unforeseen circumstance such as a serious health issue.

 Not getting the full financial picture.
 Some spouses forego the discovery process because they’re afraid of being aggressive.
 However, when there are sizable assets, or one spouse let the other handle the finances, it’s important to retain a forensic accountant.
 Being afraid to rock the boat can prevent you from getting the financial settlement to which you – and your children – are entitled.

 Not finalizing the custody order.
 This often happens when couples opt for a “just between us” divorce, or stall during the dissolution process.
 Failing to enforce a custody order can leave one parent with less custody than they want.
 Example: always Mr. Nice Guy, Ben let Marla dictate the visitation schedule until the kids were spending most of their time with her.
 Although she had promised him shared custody, Marla eventually sued for – and won — primary custody, because a precedent had been set.

 In divorce, be sure to ask for what you deserve, especially when children are involved.
 As co-parents and as individuals you are modeling how to resolve conflict and assert yourself appropriately.
 You don’t want to teach your kids to be doormats, or show them your desire to avoid conflict in the present caused you to sabotage your – and their — futures.

 Have questions about your divorce, and what’s truly in your best interests?
-Please contact us to schedule a free consultation with one of our skilled family law attorneys.
+Please contact us to schedule an initial consultation with one of our skilled family law attorneys.